 What is a "rate lock period"?

-Rate lock periods can be various lengths of time, between 15 to 60 days, with the longer period usually costing more.
+Although there are several lengths of rate lock periods (from 15 to 60 days), the extended spans are typically more expensive.
 You can get a longer period for your lock, but in doing so, will most likely have a higher rate than you would with a shorter period

-In addition to opting for the shorter lock period, there are other ways you can get the best rate.
-The bigger the down payment, the lower the rate will be, because you will have more equity from the beginning.
-You may opt to pay points to lower your rate for the life of the loan, meaning you pay more up front.
-One strategy that is a good option for many people is to pay points to reduce the rate over the term of the loan.
-You'll pay more up front, but you will come out ahead in the end.
+There are more ways to get a reduced rate, besides going with a shorter rate lock period.
+A larger down payment will get you a lower interest rate, because you are starting out with more equity.
+You can pay points to lower your rate over the loan term, meaning you pay more up front.
+One strategy that makes financial sense for some is to pay points to reduce the rate over the term of the loan.
+You'll pay more up front, but you will come out ahead in the long run.

 F&T Mortgage, Inc. NMLS # 168839 (www.nmlsconsumeraccess.org) can answer questions about rate lock periods and many others.
 Give us a call: 214-300-8756.